calabash/calabash-android/README.md

 Configuration
 -------------
-To configure calabash run `calabash-android setup`.
+To configure calabash run `calabash-android setup` in the folder you want to use for your Calabash project.
 You will be asked a series of questions about your app and environment.
 Here is an example (without any answers):

     When you are through this setup your settings will be saved to .calabash_settings.
 You can edit this file if you have the need.